40ants/sly-package-inferred/README.md

 completion with a function which is better suited for systems using the package inferred style.

+**Warning!** This system works with SLY version installed [from here](https://github.com/svetlyak40wt/sly/tree/patches).
+Because it contains patch https://github.com/joaotavora/sly/pull/417 which is not merged yet to upstream.

 ## Install from MELPA

 This package is not available on MELPA yet.